 Sponsored Brands Ads in Electronics Have the Best CTR on Amazon

-- if your ads are able to stand out from the crowd to convince customers to learn more out more about your product.
+- if your ads are able to stand out from the crowd and convince customers to learn more out more about your product;

-It can also help you to understand if you are targeting a rather narrow or broad audience compared to your peer group.
+- if you are targeting a rather narrow or broad audience compared to your peer group.